 A term employment contract for a specific term is not a guarantee of a particular position, duties, or salary for the term of appointment.
 The appointing authority may make an administrative reassignment at a salary appropriate for the new position.

 The supervising authority shall develop and maintain a position description outlining the duties and responsibilities.

 Evaluations shall be based upon the position description and performance planning between supervisor and individual.
-Evaluations should provide constructive feedback on the officer's and exempt professional’s service.
+Evaluations should provide constructive feedback on the university staff’s service.

 1. Annual evaluation.
-Officers and exempt professionals shall be evaluated on an annual basis in accordance with Regent Policy 11-F.1.
+University staff shall be evaluated on an annual basis in accordance with Regent Policy 11-C.3.

 2. Comprehensive evaluation for officers.
-The president, secretary, treasurer, university counsel, vice presidents, chancellors, vice chancellors, and deans of schools, colleges and libraries shall be subject to a comprehensive evaluation not less frequently than once in each five years of service in accordance with Regent Laws and policy.
+The president, secretary, treasurer, university counsel, associate vice president of internal audit, vice presidents, chancellors, vice chancellors, and deans of schools, colleges and libraries shall be subject to a comprehensive evaluation not less frequently than once in each five years of service in accordance with Regent Laws and policy.
 However, at the discretion of the supervising or appointing authority these officers may be evaluated comprehensively at any time.